stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics3.md

 Rom <- read.csv("Romiguier_nature13685-s3.csv", header=T)

 # Import OK?
-str(Rom) # shows the structure of the data head(Rom)
+str(Rom)
+head(Rom)

+# Looks good!
-# Looks good; now let's look at how the strength of purifying selection (piN/piS) compares to the size of Ne (piS)
+# Now let's look at how the strength of purifying selection (piN/piS) compares to the size of Ne (piS).
+We'll plot these on a log scale to linearize the relationship.
 plot(log(Rom$piS), log(Rom$piNpiS), pch=21, bg="blue", xlab="log Synonymous Nucleotide Diversity (piS)", ylab="log Ratio of Nonysn to Syn Diversity (piN/piS)", main="Purifying Selection vs. Effective Population Size")

-# Now let's add in our estimates from the SSW data
-points(log(0.00585312), log(0.264041), pch=24, cex=1.5, bg="red") # adds our SSW points to the existing plot and gives them a different symbol
+# Now let's add our SSW points to the existing plot and give them a different symbol
+points(log(0.00585312), log(0.264041), pch=24, cex=1.5, bg="red")

-# We can add the regression line to the plot to see how far off the SSW estimates are from expectation
+# We can also add a regression line to the plot to see how far off the SSW estimates are from expectation
 reg <- lm(log(Rom$piNpiS) ~ log(Rom$piS)) # Fits a linear regression
-abline(reg) # adds the line to the plot
+abline(reg) # adds the regression line to the plot

-# What about highlighting the other echinoderms in the dataset...do our seastars behave similarly?
+# It would be useful to highlight the other echinoderms in the dataset...do our seastars behave similarly?
 echino <- Rom[which(Rom$Phylum=="Echinodermata"),] # subsets the data
 points(log(echino$piS), log(echino$piNpiS), pch=21, bg="red") # adds the points

 # Lastly, let's add a legend:
 legend("bottomleft", cex=1, legend=c("Metazoans", "Echinoderms", "P. ochraceus"), pch=c(21,21,24), col=c("blue", "red", "red"))

-# Pisaster seems to be in a group with other echinoderms that have relaxed purifying selection given their Ne...Interesting!
-Perhaps they went through a common demographic shift together, such as an historical bottleneck.
+# Pisaster seems to be in a group with other echinoderms that have relaxed purifying selection (high piN/piS), given their Ne...Interesting!
+Can we hypothesize why this might be?
 ```